hat27/PzPlayblast/README.md

 Then, I created and added a "SetHud" task.
 I wondered if I could add this to the default, but I decided to add it to a new configuration, "PzPlayblast.projectA.ep01.v1.yml".

 The tasks in this configuration are as follows:

-1. Create a model panel.
+1. Create a model panel
-2. Set the HUD.
+2. Set the HUD
-3. Playblast.
+3. Playblast
-4. Remove the model panel.
+4. Remove the model panel

 As time went by, Project B started, and an animator from Project A asked me,

 "Is it possible to change the behavior of the playblast tool when the start and end frames are 0-0?
 Maybe setting the zoom bar to default is much better than now.
-Also, we want to save the playblast  to another location."
+Also, we want to save the playblast movies to another location."

 First, I created a "SetFrames" task and added it to "PzPlayblast.projectB.v1.yml".